 Here’s what you need.
 These are measurements for the whole recipe, which makes three servings.

-1.Bring the pasta to a boil in salted water.
+Step One: Bring the pasta to a boil in salted water.
 Drain.
 Let cool completely.
-Then portion 1/3 of the pasta into each container.
+Then portion ⅓ of the pasta into each container.

-3.Add 1/3 of your veggie mixture on top of the pasta.
-Slice the cherry tomatoes in half (or veggie or your choice) and place them to the side of the pasta.
+Step Three: Add ⅓ of your veggie mixture on top of the pasta.
+Slice the cherry tomatoes in half and place them to the side of the pasta.

-4.Cover each container with two layers of aluminum foil and stick them in a freezer bag for good measure to avoid freezer burn.
-If you’re reusing the same containers as I did, they should all fit into one freezer bag.
+Step Four: Cover each container with two layers of aluminum foil and stick them in a freezer bag for good measure to avoid freezer burn.
+My containers all fit into one freezer bag.

 When reheating, remove foil and place the container in the microwave for three minutes.
 Stir everything together, then microwave for another 60 to 90 seconds or until thoroughly cooked.

 💡 Recipe Tips

 Initially, when I made the batch I pictured above, I made my own veggie mix and sautéed them in a pan.
 I decided to just include frozen veggies into this recipe for you guys because the extra work really just wasn’t worth it.

 Don’t overcook the pasta where it’s mushy.
 Make sure you just get it to the al dente phase or when it freezes, defrosts and heats up, it will get too soft.

 Use leftover pasta sauce whenever you can to make one or two of these whenever there are stray leftovers.
 The same idea goes when you are going through a Pantry Inventory.
 Pull out all of those partial boxes, boil them and make a couple of these.
 If you don’t have everything for it, no worries.
 Pick up the tomatoes or frozen veggies when you hit the store next time.
 Then pull the partial lean cuisines out and finish them up.